schwannden/ndn-on-galileo/README.md

 Without you, this manual is not possible.

 ### Table of Content
-You don't need to read the whole book, just choose one of the chapters that is best for you:
+Choose one of the chapters that is best for you:

 [Chapter 1 The Whole Story](chapter1.md)
 This is a detailed account of the whole story.